New York's 11th State Assembly district

 New York's 11th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Democrat Kimberly Jean-Pierre since 2015.
+It has been represented by Democrat Kwani O'Pharrow since 2025, succeeding Kimberly Jean-Pierre.

 Geography

 2020s

 District 11 contains portions of Suffolk and Nassau counties.
 It includes portions of the town of Babylon, including Lindenhurst, Amityville, Wheatley Heights and parts of Wyandanch.
 It also includes a portion of East Massapequa.

+The 11th district is entirely within New York's 2nd congressional district, and overlaps the 4th and 8th districts of the New York State Senate.

 2010s

 District 11 is in Suffolk County.
 It includes portions of the town of Babylon, including Lindenhurst, Amityville, Wheatley Heights and parts of Wyandanch.